John Joe Hegarty

 John Joe Hegarty was born on 25th September 1897 to his parents Patrick Hegarty, a market gardener and Elizabeth Hegarty (nee Walsh) originally from Grenagh, Co.
 Cork

-He attended Togher National School and upon leaving took up full time work in the family business as a Market Gardener with his father Patrick.
-He also qualified as a blacksmith during this time.
+With his sisters Nan & Mamie he attended Togher National School and upon leaving took up full time work in the family business as a Market Gardener with his father Patrick.
+He also became skilled as a blacksmith during this time.

 War of Independence

-Whilst an active Volunteer and member of H Company 2nd.Battalion 1st.
-Cork Brigade, John Joe took part in many of the major raids and ambushes in the city and environs.
+Whilst an active Officer and Volunteer John Joe was a member of H Company, 2nd.Battalion, No. 1 Cork Brigade, and took part in many of the major raids and ambushes in the city and environs.

 One of the many raids included T.W.Murrays Gunsmith shop on Patrick Street to secure guns and ammunition for the Volunteers.
 Another member of that raiding party was Sean O’Sullivan whose daughter Mary later married John Joe’s son Edward.

-Working with his parents and sisters, ‘The Laurels’ became an arms dump where bombs, landmines and even croppy pikes were made and stored.
-John Joe’s blacksmithing skills were put to use to make and repair weapons.
+Working with his parents and sisters, ‘The Laurels’ became an arms dump where bombs, landmines and John Joe’s blacksmithing skills were put to use to make and repair weapons such as croppy pikes.

 New Life in New York